Fairport High School

-Fairport High School (FHS) is a public high school serving the tenth through twelfth grades in the Village of Fairport and most of the Town of Perinton, New York.
+Fairport High School (FHS) is a public high school serving the ninth through twelfth grades in the Village of Fairport and most of the Town of Perinton, New York.
 It is part of the Fairport Central School District.
-The Principal, as of the end of the 2014–2015 school year, is Robert Clark following his time as an Assistant Principal.
+The Principal, as of July 2026, is Patrick Grow following his time as principal of Johanna Perrin Middle School.

 Current enrollment estimates place the student population around 1,700.
 The Class of 2009 was the largest class to pass through FHS in approximately 15 years, totaling just over 600 students.
 FHS takes part in numerous international exchange programs, including trips to Ireland, France, Spain, Germany and Italy.

 In 2009, Fairport became the first high school in New York State to offer a course in Game Design and Development.
 On a similar note, after district residents approved a technology funding measure, the Fairport Central School District made plans for a complete technological overhaul of FHS which began during the summer of 2010.